Coronavirus: Merkel urges discipline as Germany mulls tougher restrictions | DW | 27.10.2020

 Read more: Coronavirus: German families should celebrate Christmas in 'shifts'

-According to a report in the Bild newspaper, the government is mulling a series of new measures, including restaurant and bar closures and a ban on public events.
+According to a report in the Bild newspaper, the government is mulling a series of new measures that include restaurant and bar closures and a ban on public events.
 Schools are expected to remain open, except in regions with severe outbreaks.

 Merkel is meeting with Germany's 16 state premiers, who she must convince to agree to the restrictions, which were described by Bild as "lockdown light."
 Measures taken to combat the coronavirus pandemic in Germany are decided at the state level.